curlsloth/NYU-HPC-4-newbies/README.md

 [ac8888@log-3 ~]$
 ```

 Despite that the host of the restaurant is very capable to serve you whatever you want, the host is also busy with greeting other customers.
+Please do NOT run CPU heavy jobs on login nodes!
 Therefore, your first step is to tell the host to assign a dedicated waiter (job node) for you.

-Then execute this line: `srun --cpus-per-task=1 --mem=10GB --time=04:00:00 --pty /bin/bash`, it means that you request the node to have 1 CPU, 10 GB of RAM, and serve you for 4 hours.
+Then execute this line: `srun --cpus-per-task=1 --mem=10GB --time=04:00:00 --pty /bin/bash`, it means that you request the node to have 1 CPU and 10 GB of RAM, and serve you for 4 hours.
 You can change these parameters to whatever you want. **But the more resources you requested, the longer the queue time (depending on how many other jobs and resources were requested by other users).**

 Once you execute that line, you shall wait for a short time, and then will see the terminal displaying this: